TeamSidewinder/design-language-ui-kit-data/README.md

 Great!
 Please take a look at our [contribution guidelines](https://github.com/salesforce-ux/design-system-ui-kit-data/blob/master/CONTRIBUTING.md) for instructions on how to proceed.
 <br />
 <br />

+### Here's what we're already planning to add
+- Exhaustive list of Ticketmaster Segments, Genres, and Subgenres
+- More thorough list of venue food & beverage and pricing

 ## License